 You sure can.
 Even though these types of services come at a certain price, a few crypto tracking solutions are free or offer a free version.
 Free deals are either restricted in the number of transactions or the scope of functionalities.
 Or, they may offer a read-only version of your processed transactions.

 How much does a crypto portfolio tracker cost?

 As I just explained, fully-fledged tracking solutions aren’t free.
 It’s fascinating how drastically portfolio trackers can range in price.
-From what I saw, the most expensive deals aren’t always the best.
 A handy method to get your money’s worth is to follow the How to Choose a Crypto Portfolio Tracker guide and pick a tracker against your personal needs.